 When we feel sad or blue about something, we say that we’re depressed.
 But when we’re depressed and drained of all drive to do anything about it, then we have depression.
 Depression is a medical condition that affects over 20% of people at one point or another in their lifetime.
 The odds are that sometime in the future you or someone close to you will encounter depression.
 So it’s important to know what to do.
 We’re very fortunate these days to have medications that deal well with depression, but they don’t do the whole job.
 And if you follow my advice on how to fight depression, you may not even need them.

-Each night, set a daily goal, something that you know will give you a sense of pleasure or accomplishment when you’re doing it.
+Each night, set a daily goal, something that you know will give you a sense of pleasure or accomplishment or novelty when you’re doing it.
 Don’t get too ambitious; you can choose something as small as bicycling or doing the laundry.
 Then, the next day when you wake up and don’t feel like it, force yourself to get out of bed and do it.
 Once up and running you should reap the rewards you imagined and feel encouraged to try something else the next day.
 You see your engine works fine; it’s just the ignition system that has a problem.
-Because of that, make friends–and pets–part of your plans.
+To help you get started, make personal trainers, friends, and pets part of your plans.
 You know you can’t let your dog down.
 He needs a walk just as much as you do!

 “No one is ever going to love me,” you may lament.
 Challenge that thought by looking at the evidence on the other side, like, “My sister and my high-school sweetheart really know me and love me.”
 Then replace that negative thought with something more positive and more realistic, “I am lovable.
 I just need to be with a person who appreciates me.”